dmbarbour/glas/docs/GlasDesign.md

 I've often considered extending glas data to support graph structures or unordered sets.
 I think these could give some benefits to users, but it isn't clear to me how to effectively and efficiently work with them yet.
 For now, perhaps keep it to accelerated models.

-## Tentative Data Representations

-Not really committed to anything here yet.

-### Rational Numbers

-Ratios are easily represented as a pair of integers, not necessarily in reduced form.
-In many cases, such as within a program AST, it is convenient to model rational numbers precisely without conversion to floating point or imprecise types.
-Where needed, math can include explicit operations in our computations to 'round' rational numbers to another rational.

-### Floating Point (Tentative)

-This proposed floating point number representation for glas is based on [posits](https://en.wikipedia.org/wiki/Unum_(number_format)#Posit_(Type_III_Unum)) but adjusted for arbitrary length bitstrings.
-In this modified encoding, every bitstring encodes a unique rational number.
-Any rational number whose denominator is a power of two can be precisely represented.
-The zero value is conveniently represented by the empty bitstring.

-To interpret any non-empty bitstring, we'll first add logically a `1000..` suffix (that is a 1 bit followed by infinite 0 bits) then interpret the result as `(sign)(regime)(exponent)(fraction)`.
-Adding a 0 to the fraction doesn't modify the encoded number, thus in practice we need only add bits up to the fraction.

-Further, to improve how posits scale to much larger numbers, I increase exponent size (es) with regime using a simple pattern:

-        regime  es      exponent
-        10      2       0..3
-        110     2       4..7
-        1110    3       8..15
-        11110   4       16..31
-        111110  5       32..63
-        (1*N)0  N       (2^N)..(2^(N+1)-1)

-        01      2       -4..-1
-        001     2       -8..-5
-        0001    3       -16..-9
-        00001   4       -32..-17
-        000001  5       -64..-33
-        (0*N)1  N       -(2^(N+1))..-((2^N)+1)

-The final number is computed as `(-1)^(sign) * 2^(exponent) * (1.(binary fraction))`.

-However, I'm not convinced this is a good fit for my vision of glas systems.
-One significant weakness of arbitrary width floating point is that it becomes unclear how many bits should be kept at any given step.
-Even initial representation is troublesome: no matter how many bits, we cannot exactly represent decimal number `0.3`.
-We would need precision arguments on many operations.
-Also, floating point math is often expected to leverage hardware.

-My vision for glas systems might be better served by favoring rational numbers in glas data, then separately accelerate IEEE 754 floating point arithmetic and matrix computations.
-Leave conversions to the users.

-*Aside:* Floating point arithmetic isn't fully deterministic in the sense that different hardware can have different results for the same operation.
-This complicates acceleration.
-We might instead introduce floating point operations as an abstract AST extension or an effect.